Mongolia Golden Eagle Festival

 Food

-All breakfasts, 14 lunches and 15 dinners included.
-Traditional Mongolian diets are very meat and dairy heavy.
-Whilst there will be opportunities to try some of these products such as dry-curd and fermented mare’s milk, the meals provided in the ger camps are generally western meals, at times with an Asian influence.
-There will normally be some form of soup and salad as well as a main course and desert.
-Vegetarians are generally well catered for, if you are vegetarian or have other dietary requirements please make sure to inform us in advance.
-Breakfasts can vary from place to place, some are buffet style whilst others are set, normally cereal, bread and possibly a hot dish will be provided.
-On some days a pack lunch will be provided, this is often still a proper meal (though without the soup).
-Water is provided and will generally be from 5L water-containers so make sure to bring a water bottle to decant into.
+Breakfasts can vary from place to place, some are buffets while others are set, normally cereal, bread and possibly a hot dish.
+On some days, a pack lunch is provided, this is often still a proper meal (though without the soup).
+Water is provided and is generally from large water containers, so make sure to bring a refillable water bottle.
 Tea, coffee, soft drinks, beer, vodka and (most of the time) wine are available to buy at the ger camps.
-There is opportunity to buy snacks in Ulaanbaatar and on a couple other occasions along the way when we drive through towns or villages.
+There is the opportunity to buy snacks in Ulaanbaatar and on a couple of other occasions along the way when we drive through towns or villages.

 Videos